Azure/cortana-intelligence-quality-assurance/Solution Overview for Business Audience/SolutionDescription.md

 ![Solution Dashboard](https://cloud.githubusercontent.com/assets/16708375/19904139/5cacc6e8-a069-11e6-830c-d42c3a94e678.png)

 Figure 3.
 Dashboard for CIS solution template for Predictive Analytics for Manufacturing.
-We show here the upper part of the solution dashboard, visualizing results from the first 3 waypoints (ALS 0, ALS 1, and ALS 3) of a simulated assembly line.
-We implemented 5 ALS in total in this solution, but the user can add as many ALS as needed, and show thier results in the dashboard accordingly.
-For each ALS (WPNT0 to WPnt2), we shouw a global device counter (the gauge on the left), and the number (upper) and ids (lower) of the failed (middle column) and passed (right column) devices in the last 30 seconds.
-Each report is updated dinamically.
+We show here the upper part of the solution dashboard, visualizing results from the first 3 waypoints (ALS 0, ALS 1, and ALS 2) of a simulated assembly line.
+We implemented 5 ALS in total in this solution, but the user can add as many ALS as needed, and show their results in the dashboard accordingly.
+For each ALS, we shouw a global device counter (the gauge on the left), and the number (upper) and ids (lower) of the failed (middle column) and passed (right column) devices in the last 30 seconds.
+Each report is updated dinamically every 5 second as new ALS measurements come in.

 Each report is defined using quasi natural language (NLP) query (e.g. **How many device_id with label=1 in waypoint 0 in the last 30 seconds?**), typed in the **Ask a question about your data** text box in PBI dashboard.